 It was my 21st birthday.
 I was sat in my room alone on Grindr and saw his beautiful face.
 I messaged him, expecting to be ignored.
 We chatted and scheduled a date for the following Friday.
 When he arrived, he introduced himself with a handshake, which I still make fun of him for.
 The date was unlike any first date I’ve ever had.
 I made out with him in my car, then drove him home.

 That was the Friday.
 We ended up going out again on the Saturday.
 And the Sunday.
 And the Monday.
 And the Tuesday.
-We moved in together eight months later, and six years in we’re just about to move into a flat we bought together.
+We moved in together eight months later, and six years in we’re just about to move into an apartment we bought together.

 "People can say some truly awful racist things"